Kotambail-Hegde/Masquerade-Emulator/README.md

 * Options for different palettes for GB (Includes 'Gearboy', 'Sameboy' and 'BGB' palettes)
 * Supports many 8080 test roms (**_Undocumented Opcode Tests are still not handled_**)
 * Supports many Z80 test roms (**_Undocumented Opcode Tests are still not handled_**)
-* Passes Nestest (both official and un-official opcodes)
+* NES passes Nestest (both official and un-official opcodes)
-* Passes Tom Harte's CPU test (for all official opcodes and un-official opcodes that are implemented)
+* NES passes Tom Harte's CPU test including cycles (for all official opcodes and un-official opcodes that are implemented)
-* Passes All of Blargg's CPU test (**_Except for the un-official opcodes that are not implemented_**)
+* NES passes all of Blargg's CPU test (**_Except for the un-official opcodes that are not implemented_**)
-* Passes Blargg's VBL and NMI timing tests
+* NES passes Blargg's VBL and NMI timing tests
-* Passes all CPU tests mentioned in https://www.nesdev.org/wiki/Emulator_tests (**_Except for the un-official opcodes that are not implemented_**)
+* NES passes all CPU tests mentioned in https://www.nesdev.org/wiki/Emulator_tests (**_Except for the un-official opcodes that are not implemented_**)
 * Supports many c6502 test roms (**_Except for the un-official opcodes that are not implemented_**)
 * Chip8 supports CHIP8, S-CHIP and XO-CHIP modes
 * Chip8 passes Timendus's chip8-test-suite v4.1 (**_Except for scrolling tests_**)